whalesquash/Panodisplay/README.md

     pip install panda3d==1.10.4.1

+Then you can use
+    jupyter notebook
-Then you can use 'jupyter notebook' to access the scripts and run them
+to access the scripts and run them

 # TODOS